fawazsammani/show-edit-tell/README.md

 ```bash
 python preprocess_caps.py
 ```
-This will create all the files to the folder `caption data`.
+This will dump all the files to the folder `caption data`.

 ### Evaluation